Stefanius67/Config/readme.md

 ----------
 ## Overview

-This package provides a general interface via which configuration settings can be read from different sources / formats.
+This package provides a general interface that grant access to configuration settings of different sources and/or formats.

-Following Formats are supported so far:
+#### Following Formats are supported so far:

 - JSON
-- INI
-	- flat INI file like 'usual' windwos INI-Files supporting sections and entries
+- INI (flat INI file like 'usual' windwos INI-Files supporting sections and entries)
 - XML
+- directly from an Array (content may result from a DB query)

+In addition, the package offers the possibility of merging several configurations from different sources and / or in different formats into one object, which can then be used by any module.

+There is thus the possibility of e.g. Merge global and local or general and user-specific configurations without the processing module having to know where what information comes from.

-A `NullConfig` class is also included that can be used for tesing and if it is desired to use a module working completly with default values for the configuration.
+A `NullConfig` class is also included that can be used for testing.
+Also this class can be used if it is desired to make a module working completly independent with default configuration values and optional can have external configuration be passed.

 ## Usage
 1. Create an instance of the class that supports the desired format.